Obituaries

 Name of Spouse/Mate

-After the important information, it’s integral to add the name of the widow, so that people can send their condolences directly to them.
+After the important information, it’s integral to add the widow’s name, so that people can send their condolences directly to them.

 Survivors